Back

 6. BoxGroup

-BoxGroup prefers ‘early means’ rather than traction and raw product.
+BoxGroup prefers ‘early means’ rather than traction and raw products.
 They are one of those investors who appreciate teamwork in the team.
-They believe in ‘founder market fit’ — the concept that certain teams are able to unlock specific markets.
+They believe in ‘founder-market fit’ — the concept that certain teams can unlock specific markets.
 This is the first step to get to ‘product-market fit.’
 BoxGroup was among the top three most active United States-based micro venture capital firms in 2014.
-The company was listed in Poet & Quants ‘Top 20 Investors Behind MBA Startups’ and has more than 230 investments in startup companies including Vine, Groupme, Warby Parker, and Behance.
+The company was listed in Poet & Quants ‘Top 20 Investors Behind MBA Startups’ and has over 230 investments in startup companies including Vine, Groupme, Warby Parker, and Behance.

 Let’s start building your app today!